Lightning: Megaflashes

 An unusually long lightning bolt is sometimes called a megaflash.
 The American Meteorological Society defines a megaflash as "a continuous mesoscale lightning flash with a horizontal path length of approximately 100 km or greater."
-Because of their long distance the duration of a megaflash is also long, typically more than 5 seconds.
+Because of their long distance the duration of a megaflash is also long, typically more than five seconds.
 Megaflashes are caused by expansive electrified clouds that discharge slowly; these do not occur in ordinary thunderstorms, only in mesoscale convective systems.
 As of 2022, megaflashes have been observed only in the Great Plains of North America and the Río de la Plata Basin of South America.
 This is, in part, because only part of the world is observed with the kind of satellite instrument necessary to detect megaflashes.
 The launch of the Meteosat Third Generation satellite in 2022 increased that coverage to include Africa and Europe.

 According to the World Meteorological Organization, on April 29, 2020, a bolt 768 km (477.2 mi) long was observed in the southern U.S.—sixty km (37 mi) longer than the previous distance record (southern Brazil, October 31, 2018).
-A single flash in Uruguay and northern Argentina on June 18, 2020, lasted for 17.1 seconds—0.37 seconds longer than the previous record (March 4, 2019, also in northern Argentina).In 2025, scientists discovered the longest observed flash occurred in October 2017 across Texas and Kansas, measuring 829 km (515 mi).
+A single flash in Uruguay and northern Argentina on June 18, 2020, lasted for 17.1 seconds—0.37 seconds longer than the previous record (March 4, 2019, also in northern Argentina).
+In 2025, scientists discovered the longest observed flash occurred in October 2017 across Texas and Kansas, measuring 829 km (515 mi).
 The flash, which was detected by NOAA's Geostationary Lightning Mapper, touched ground in five states.

 Extraterrestrial

 Lightning has been observed within the atmospheres of planets other than Earth, such as Jupiter, Saturn, and probably Uranus and Neptune.
 Lightning on Jupiter is far more energetic than on Earth, despite seeming to be generated via the same mechanism.
 Recently, a new type of lightning was detected on Jupiter, thought to originate from "mushballs" including ammonia.
 On Saturn, lightning, initially referred to as "Saturn Electrostatic Discharge", was discovered by the Voyager 1 mission.

 Lightning on Venus has been a controversial subject after decades of study.
 During the Soviet Venera and U.S. Pioneer missions of the 1970s and 1980s, signals suggesting lightning may be present in the upper atmosphere were detected.
 The short Cassini–Huygens mission fly-by of Venus in 1999 detected no signs of lightning, but radio pulses recorded by the spacecraft Venus Express (which began orbiting Venus in April 2006) may originate from lightning on Venus.

+In 2025, researchers reported the putative detection of lightning on Mars by a microphone Mars 2020 rover Perseverance.
+Previous researchers in 2009 had reported the detection of large-scale electric discharge events on Mars, but later researchers could not reproduce their findings.